shehabziada130/Ecommerce-Data-Engineering-Solution/README.md

 ## Overview

-This document introduces you to the data platform architecture of an ecommerce company leveraging a hybrid architecture with databases both on-premises and on the cloud.
+This document introduces you to the data platform architecture of an e-commerce company Named Softcart leveraging a hybrid architecture with databases both on-premises and on the cloud.

 ## Tools and Technologies